unicef/publicgoods-toolkit/policy.md

 (TBD: Not sure whether it's worth mentioning the "droits moraux d'auteurs" aspect of copyright law that exists in some jurisdictions.
-That may or may not be a useful detail for DPG policy.)
+That may or may not be a useful detail for DPG policy.)<<- Susy question - do we have examples where this has been problematic or useful around open source, perhaps specifically to the global south, or is this more hypothetical?
+(I obviously don't know!)
+If it's more hypothetical, I'd avoid.>>

 Thus open source licenses are simply formal statements by the copyright holder, granting explicit permission to copy and share